EmailGeekForever/bikerental-website/README.md

 - View rental history and details
 - Admin dashboard for managing bikes, users, and rentals

+## Contributing
+Contributions to this project are welcome.
+If you find any bugs or would like to suggest new features, please open an issue or submit a pull request.

+## License
+This project is licensed under the GNU General Public License (GPL).
+You are free to use and modify the code for non-commercial purposes.
+However, you are not allowed to sell the code or any derivative works based on it.

 # List of Accounts

-This README provides a list of user and admin accounts associated with a project or application.
+This list of user and admin accounts associated with a project or application.

 ## User Accounts